FIVE MOST SURPRISING FINDS

 What Income Data Reveals

-The Federal Reserve's Survey of Consumer Finances provides the starkest illustration of what the marriage gap costs in economic terms.
-Analyses of SCF microdata show that the median net worth of a married Black household is approximately $131,000.
-For a single Black woman, it is approximately $1,700 (Board of Governors of the Federal Reserve System, Survey of Consumer Finances, 2022).
+The Federal Reserve's Survey of Consumer Finances reveals the marriage gap's sharpest economic costs.
+Analyses of SCF microdata place median net worth for a married Black household at approximately $131,000.
+The figure falls to approximately $1,700 for a single Black woman (Board of Governors of the Federal Reserve System, Survey of Consumer Finances, 2022).

 The Wealth Gap by Household Type